auratohq/payment-icons/README.md

 ## Rights

 The gallery, scripts and documentation are [MIT licensed](LICENSE). **PNG assets and third-party artwork are excluded from that license.** Brand names, logos and card designs belong to their respective owners.
 Inclusion does not imply endorsement or grant trademark or artwork rights.
 See [RIGHTS.md](RIGHTS.md) for provenance, intended use, corrections and removal requests.

 ---

-Built and maintained by [aurato.](https://aurato.io) — Understand how money moves, anywhere.
+Built and maintained by [Aurato](https://aurato.io) — understand how money moves, anywhere.